Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Willy cringed at the thought of being a slave to a treadmill for 60 minutes every day.

-Even though he could eat an extra 400 calories because of it, that extra cookie at the factory was not worth the boredom.
+Even though he could eat that additional 400 calories because of it, that extra cookie at the factory was not worth the boredom.

 Not only did Willy enjoy the endorphin rush from an incredible workout, he also felt stronger, more athletic, and slept amazing that night.